GoogleChrome/developer.chrome.com/site/en/docs/webstore/complaint-faq/index.md

 ## What is the process for appealing account removals? {: #what-is-the-process-for-appealing-account-removals }

 You can fill out the [CWS Support form][cws-support-form] in order to receive further clarifications or to appeal the removal decision.
-Within seven days, the review team will respond with further clarification or provide a decision to any appeal requests.
+Within **seven days**, the review team will respond with further clarification or provide a decision to any appeal requests.
+The CWS will only reinstate accounts if an error was made, and a re-review finds that your account does not violate the [developer terms][program-policies].

 If after receiving further information or disagreeing with the decision on appeal, and if you are a business user based in the EU or the UK, you may also apply to resolve a dispute with mediation.
 See